Three lanes. One engagement model. No surprises on the invoice.

 - On-premises LLM infrastructure — model selection (Llama family, Mistral, others), serving stack (Ollama / vLLM), GPU sizing, observability.

-- LLM-assisted legacy modernization — using frontier models to accelerate code understanding, dependency mapping, and migration planning on systems your team has been told to just rewrite.
+- LLM-assisted legacy modernisation — using frontier models to accelerate code understanding, dependency mapping, and migration planning on systems your team has been told to just rewrite.

 - AI training for engineers and managers — what these systems are, what they are not, and how to evaluate them empirically.